freemanlatrell/blog/freemanlatrellblog/content/post/building-operator-an-collection-with-ansible-lightspeed.md

 ## Step 3: Generate playbook tasks using Ansible Lightspeed with IBM Watson Code Assistant
 Having successfully initialized our Operator Collection, we can now tap into the power of Ansible Lightspeed with IBM Watson Code Assistant to effortlessly generate tasks in our playbooks.
 It all begins by specifying a task name that outlines the desired action, allowing Ansible Lightspeed with IBM Watson Code Assistant to provide expert recommendations on how to accomplish the task.

 In this demonstration, we'll kick off with a playbook named `create_file.yml`.
-This playbook is designed to create a new directory on our host and touch a new file in the directory that was previously created.
+This playbook is designed to create a new directory on our host, and touch a new file in the directory that was previously created.
 As we enter each task name, Ansible Lightspeed with IBM Watson Code Assistant promptly suggest a recommended approach to fulfill the task.
 By simply pressing the `tab` key, we can readily accept these recommendations.

 While following along in the video, you'll notice that for the second task, I accepted the recommendation but also made a modification to utilize a variable called `filename` instead of the suggested filename from Ansible Lightspeed with IBM Watson Code Assistant.
 It's worth noting that the accepted tasks and any additional modifications are valuable in training the models used within Ansible Lightspeed with IBM Watson Code Assistant.
-This ongoing feedback loop enables us to enhance and refine the recommendations over time.
+This ongoing feedback loop enables the tool to enhance and refine the recommendations over time.

 {{< rawhtml >}}